Timezgadiouine Formation: Irohalene Member (T5)

 Fossils are common near the base and top of the Irohalene Member.
 These include a diverse assortment of trace fossils and body fossils from both terrestrial and aquatic animals.
 The age of the Irohalene Member is universally considered to be within the Late Triassic.
-It has been labelled as “Otischalkian” (Late Carnian?) under the Land Vertebrate Faunachron system of Triassic tetrapod biostratigraphy.
+It has been labelled as "Otischalkian" (Late Carnian?) under the Land Vertebrate Faunachron system of Triassic tetrapod biostratigraphy.
 This was justified by the supposed presence of proposed Otischalkian index fossils such as Paleorhinus, Angistorhinus, Longosuchus, Placerias, and Metoposaurus.
 Ichnofossils and general sedimentological comparisons to other formations support this general age assessment.

 However, the presence of clear Otischalkian index fossils in the Irohalene Member is debatable, as multiple Irohalene tetrapod species have been reclassified into endemic genera.
-Moreover, several proposed Otischalkian index fossils are paraphyletic or have a long temporal range extending into the early Norian.
+For example, putative Moroccan species of Metoposaurus are now known as Arganasaurus and Dutuitosaurus, while Moroccan remains of Placerias may be placed into their own genus, Moghreberia.
+Supposed fossils of Longosuchus are now considered an indeterminate species of African aetosaur.
+Several proposed Otischalkian index fossils (namely Parasuchus and Angistorhinus) are paraphyletic or have a long temporal range extending into the early Norian in other regions.
 As a result, the Irohalene Member may be as young as the early Norian.